mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 ### Lazy

 Kickstart.nvim comes with a single configuration file that uses [Lazy.nvim](https://github.com/folke/lazy.nvim) to manage plugins.
-By modifying the included single file `~/.config/nvim/init.lua`, you can control just about everyhting.
+By modifying the included single file `~/.config/nvim/init.lua`, you can control just about everything.
 Change the file, then Vim command `:Lazy` *(I)nstall*.
+Also give Lazy a health check by running the Vim command `:checkhealth lazy` and follow the recommendations.
 The only issue I had was that _elixir-ls_ wouldn't start.

-Also give Lazy a health check by running the Vim command `:checkhealth lazy` and follow the recommendations.

 ### The Important Places

 I found some cruft going through `~/.config/nvim` and `~/.local/*` that I needed to get rid of that was conflicting with my new install (I think).
-In the process of cleaning things up I came across Mason which turned out to be the key utility I needed to understand better.
+I also came across Mason which turned out to be the key utility I needed to get elixir-ls installed and available to my configuration.

 ### Mason-ery

 [Mason](https://github.com/williamboman/mason.nvim) takes care of managing the dependencies for Neovim configurations.
 In my case I had to delete my existing elixir-ls files and re-install them using the Vim command `:MasonInstall elixir-ls`.
 With all the pieces in place, and old pieces removed, I got everything working to my delight.

 The following is the short process I followed on my other macs to get everything working.
-Hopeful they will work for you.
+Hopefully they will work for you.

 ## Setup Neovim with Elixir-ls